mmbakker/dev-track-2/src/SOLID/SingleResponsibility/README.md

 > When done, discuss your solution with your coach.
 Make sure to motivate
 > your design decisions.

-> Pro tip: take notes of the feedback you get!
+> Pro-tip: take notes of the feedback you get!